 1. Place Your Logo

 Since most English-speaking readers start their journey on your page in the upper left corner, this is the ideal location for your logo.
 Your logo brands your page and shows the user what your business is about.
+When you put it in the same location on every page, you create consistency for the reader.
+People know what to expect in your header no matter where they move within your site.

-You can also use the symbol as a home page link.
+You can also use the symbol as a homepage link.
 No matter where the person lands on your site, they can click the logo and go back home.
 Even if they aren’t reading in an F-pattern design, they will likely start in the upper left.

 Grand + Nash adds their logo in the upper left corner.
 When you hover over the logo, it turns into a circle with a home symbol to indicate you can click on it as a navigational tool.
 The logo placement and interactive design set the tone of the rest of the page’s design.